FAQ - Cisco Modeling Labs v2.x

 scp: Connection closed

-The service that runs on port 22 of your CML server only supports scp with the SCP protocol, but some newer scp clients use the SFTP protocol by default.
+The service that runs on port 22 of your CML server in releases before 2.7.0 only supports scp with the SCP protocol, but some newer scp clients use the SFTP protocol by default.
 Check the documentation for your scp client to see whether it provides an option, such as -O, to use the older SCP protocol.
 If so, retry the copy operation using that option.
+You should not use the flag if your CML server is 2.7.0 or later.

 For example: